 - Overhang: If you have an overhang that is over 6.5 meters (21′ 4″) you will be required to have 1 rear pilot car/escort vehicle.
 If your shipment overhang is in excess of 9 meters (29′ 6″) you will be required to have 1 front and 1 rear pilot car/escort vehicle.

 Pilot car (escort vehicle) requirements for operating in Alberta province are as follows:

-Truck, trailer and shipment required signs, banners and flags:
+Truck, trailer, and shipment signs, banners, and flags in Alberta

-All trucks that are hauling oversize or overweight loads must have a strobing, flashing or rotating amber light mounted to the roof that is visible from 360 degrees at a minimum distance of 200 meters (656′).
-All 4 outermost corners corners of the overall shipment and any obtrusive points must have flags mounted to them that are safety red or orange in color no less than 40 cm x 40 cm (16″ x 16″) and have the flags exchanged for lighting if moving during the night.
-A sign stating the nature of the load; “OVERSIZE LOAD”, “WIDE LOAD” or “LONG LOAD” must be mounted to the front and rear of the overall shipment.
+All trucks hauling oversize or overweight loads must have a strobing, flashing, or rotating amber light mounted to the roof that is visible from 360 degrees at a minimum distance of 200 meters (656′).
+All 4 outermost corners of the overall shipment and any obtrusive points must have flags mounted to them that are safety red or orange no less than 40 cm x 40 cm (16″ x 16″) and have the flags exchanged for lighting if moving during the night.
+A sign stating the nature of the load, “OVERSIZE LOAD,” “WIDE LOAD,” or “LONG LOAD,” must be mounted to the front and rear of the overall shipment.
 Signs must be a minimum of 12′ in height and 6′ in width with a yellow background and black letting with lettering thickness no less than 4 cm (1 5/8″) thick.

 Alberta DOT & Central Permit Office

 Telephone helpline: 403-342-7138 toll-free (all of North America): 800-662-7138

 Road ban information: Current road bans.
 Toll-free (all of North America): 855-762-3226

 6 AM until 12 Midnight Monday – Friday